-In Dynamic DC MC8 does a DC operating point calculation every time a change is made to the circuit.
+In Dynamic DC MC9 does a DC operating point calculation every time a change is made to the circuit.
 It continually updates the display.
-In this circuit we have a 20 volt and a 2 volt battery connected through a DPST switch to an analog and a digital voltmeter.
-There is also an analog bar, a motor and a digital ammeter.
+In this circuit we have a 1.0 volt and a 2.0 volt battery connected through a SPDT switch to a motor that rotates at 1RPM per input volt.
+The rotational velocity (in volts) is measured by a digital voltmeter.
+There is also an analog bar, an analog voltmeter, a stoplight, an LED, and seven-segment displays showing the addends into and their sum from a digital 4-bit full adder.

-The motor rotates at 1.998volts2RPS/volt = 1.998 RPS (revolutions per second).
-The analog bar is at 2/10 of its full height.
+The motor rotates at 2volts\1RPSV = 2 RPS (revolutions per second).
+The analog bar is at 8/10 of its full height.